 And that has actually disappeared completely in the Czech Republic.
 In fact, the media rarely ever address anything that really bothers ordinary people or is in theirs interests.
 I know of only one such programme, and that is “Black Sheep”, but overall I cannot find any other such programme and the attention is drawn elsewhere.

-The programme was well presented.
-We also had the opportunity to visit the local zoo as part of the relaxation program, then experience local culture, seminar, presentations and at the end everyone had the opportunity to freely say what they were interested in or what they wanted a specific answer to, even though it seemed to us that it was taboo in China.
+The programme was well conceived.
+We also had the opportunity to visit the local zoo as part of the relaxation program, then local culture demonstrations, seminars, presentations and at the end everyone had the opportunity to freely say what they were interested in or what they wanted a specific answer to, even though it might seem that the topic would be taboo in China.

 What did you like most about the program and what stuck in your mind, besides the example above?
 As far as I know, they also talked about the current safety of journalists… It was the example which I have already talked about here that impressed me the most.
 But it also made me realise that China gives a complete model of what freedom of expression actually means in real terms.
 We really all had the opportunity and were able to speak completely openly on a variety of topics and there was incredible space given for all of our expressions and questions.
 Indeed, we were all able to speak freely there, for example, about the safety of journalists, because that is a really big problem that is plaguing journalists today worldwide, especially there in the countries of Africa and the southern part of the world.
 I met, for example, representatives of journalists from Mexico.
 They talked about the fact that Mexico is actually the worst of all in terms of safety for journalists.
 In fact, 120 journalists have died in Mexico alone in recent times, which is a lot.
 Security, for example, has also been a major concern for journalists in Indonesia.